Redrawing Elementary School Attendance Boundaries

 - If the District did retrofit Stevenson as a preschool, it would lose the ability to use the building again as a school should enrollment increase.
 This, in fact, has happened several times in D63’s history – at varying points, both Stevenson and Apollo were closed (and reopened).
 As enrollment fluctuates, we want the flexibility to bring the school back on line.

-What will happen to Stevenson once it closes?
+What happened to Stevenson once it closed?

 - In September 2018, the District communicated the changes to all parents and the community.

 - Parents received specific information about their own student(s) placement, and a new school locator tool is now available on the District’s website. (see above)